kokke/tiny-bignum-c/README.md

-# bignum-c
+# tiny-bignum-c

-Small portable multiple-precision unsigned integer arithmetic in C
+Small portable multiple-precision unsigned integer arithmetic in C.

 Uses an array of `uint8_t`, `uint16_t` or `uint32_t` as underlying data-type utilizing all bits in each word.